 Among reverse osmosis water filters, the APEC ROES-50 (Est. $200) gets top reviews from users for its excellent performance in improving water quality.
 We saw many posts from owners who shared before and after tests they had done on their own water, showing a marked improvement in removing total dissolved solids (TDS).
 Beyond that, the vast majority rave about the noticeable improvement in both the color and taste of their water after installing the APEC ROES-50.
 The ROES-50 is made by a WQA (Water Quality Association) certified manufacturer and uses some NSF-certified parts.

-While most owners find this under-sink filter easy to install, some had issues, but report that customer service is unusually responsive in helping to troubleshoot problems.
+While most owners find this under-sink filter easy to install, some had issues but report that customer service is unusually responsive in helping to troubleshoot problems.
 This water filter is assembled in the USA and customer service is based in the USA as well, something that's extremely popular with reviewers.

 The big downside with the ROES-50 is that it has a 3:1 ratio of waste water to drinking water; in other words, for every one gallon of filtered water, 3 gallons of waste water (also called brine) is discarded.
 This is a pretty standard ratio for reverse osmosis systems.
-Also, something we noted that some people seem to misunderstand: The water is not truly "wasted;" rather, it goes down the drain and back into the community water supply.
+Also, something we noted in the introduction to this report but that some people seem to misunderstand: The water is not truly "wasted;" rather, it goes down the drain and back into the community water supply.
 It's just that you still have to pay for it.
 Many people reroute the brine tubing, collect the waste water, and use it in their gardens or for other purposes.
 The ROES-50 has a tank capacity of four gallons, and a total system capacity of 30 to 50 gallons per day, depending upon your water pressure.

 Not all under-sink water filters are reverse osmosis systems, some are just basic, solid carbon block filters such as those used in pitcher, countertop and faucet-mounted water filters.
 These filters offer the convenience of a permanent, under-the-sink mounting that can provide basic filtering of all of the water that comes from your tap.
 Among this style of filter, we saw nothing but praise from both experts and owners for the Multipure Aquaversa MP750SB (Est. $450).
-It's NSF-certified to remove a wide variety of contaminants, including the stricter, California standards.
+It's NSF-certified to remove a wide variety of contaminants, and it also adheres to the stricter, California standards.
 In one professional test this under-sink filter is rated as Excellent in removing lead and chloroform, and Very Good for flow rate and resistance to clogging.

 Users say the MP750SB is very easy to install and use, although some who had issues with leaking after a self-install say it's worth hiring a plumber to be sure it's done right.
 Most note an immediate improvement in water taste and clarity after installation.
 Filters cost about $70 and should be replaced after 750 gallons.
 How often that is will depend upon how much water you use.
 There is a version of this filter available that increases capacity to 1200 gallons with electronic monitoring, and that costs about $50 more.
 There are also optional accessories available to hook the MP750SB up to an icemaker or convert it to a countertop model.